 John Bel was born seventh out of eight children to Sheriff Frank Jr. and Dora Jean Edwards.
 He grew up hunting and fishing in Amite, a rural town in Tangipahoa Parish.
 He and First Lady Donna Edwards began dating while students at Amite High School.
 After graduating top of his class, Gov. Edwards attended the United States Military Academy at West Point.

 As a cadet, he completed Airborne School and served as vice-chairman of the panel that enforces the West Point Honor Code.
 The governor graduated from West Point in 1988, commissioning as a second lieutenant in the U.S. Army.
-He subsequently completed Ranger School and served as an active duty Airborne Ranger for eight years.
+He served on active duty for 8 years, earning Airborne, Ranger and Jumpmaster status, culminating with command of a rifle company in the 82nd Airborne Division at Fort Bragg, North Carolina.

 He and the first lady married in 1989.
 They have three children: Samantha Bel, Sarah Ellen and John Miller.